December 7th 2018

 Great for: low-key liner and low-effort shadow in one.

-I’ve worn my metallic taupe shade of this down to the nib, and it’s become a steadfast no brainer in my holiday beauty kit.
-It’s sheeny, slightly creamy and enhances eyes whether you simply glide it along the lashline or take it over the whole lid- either way it creates the kind of subtle definition that works whatever you’re doing, and it take actual seconds to apply.
-It’s also a bargain, so you won’t be too broken hearted if you leave it at the beach bar.
+I've worn my metallic rose gold shade of this down to the nib, and it’s become a steadfast no brainer in my holiday beauty kit.
+It’s sheeny, creamy and enhances eyes whether you simply glide it along the lashline or take it over the whole lid - either way it creates the kind of subtle definition that works whatever you’re doing, and takes actual seconds to apply.
+It also gives a refreshing, cooling sensation when you first swipe it on; ideal for hot summer nights.

 Great for: luxe and glowy bronzing on the go.